The Bible starts off with God seeing a world without “form”. God’s response to the void and formlessness was to provide form–but a form with life.

 We were sitting at lunch last Sunday and we begin to recapitulate the message that was delivered on grace.
 As with all truth there is a gradual assent in the understanding of each and every truth.
-It is the “starter grace” I call it that gets us saved and into the kingdom where the transformation (Cathy Walker) Read More»
+It is the “starter grace” I call it that gets us saved and into the kingdom where the transformation (John Robert Lucas) Read More»

 For this blog edition, I just wanted to share some of the comments we received for our first book Temple builders: The High Calling.
 If you have read the book and have a testimony, please leave a comment!
 All of these comments have encouraged.

 I have experienced many situations where the revelation shown to me through your book saved me from disaster, confusion, or brought correction just in the nick of time for situations that suddenly came upon my life.

 The most balanced